osfunapps/os-zip-handler-npm/README.md

 Introduction
 ------------

-This module contains fundamental zip files manipulation functions to implement in an npm project.
+This module contains a fundamental zip files manipulation functions to implement in an npm project.

 ## Installation
 Install via npm: